NBA playoffs: Cavs-Warriors III?

 And lately, Cleveland hasn't rocked.
 The Cavs went 7-10 in the month of March and have dropped five out of their last eight games.

-"We're just in a bad spot right now," James said after losing to the Bulls on Thursday.
+"We're just in a bad spot right now," James said after losing to the Chicago Bulls on Thursday.
 "Not disappointed with the effort.
 We're just in a bad spot.
 We're going to try to figure it out."

 Also lurking nearby in the East are the Toronto Raptors, who reached the Eastern Conference finals last season, and the Washington Wizards.